mne-tools/mne-cpp/doc/gh-pages/pages/contribute/conv_style.md

 ## Command Line Outputs

 Every output should start with `[<ClassName::FunctionName>]`.
-Please make use of `qDebug()` for during development only and `qInfo()` for user information. `qWarning()` should be used to indicate unusual situations which do not lead to a termination of the application. `qCritical()` should only be used if an error was catched which will lead to the application being terminated.
+Please make use of `qDebug()` during development and `qInfo()` for general user information. `qWarning()` should be used to alert about unusual situations which do not lead to a termination of the application. `qCritical()` should only be used if an error was catched which will lead to the application being terminated.
 For example:

 ```cpp
 void FileLoader::loadTxtFile(const QString& sPath)